andrew-grechkin/fuse3-p7zip/README.md

 https://github.com/andrew-grechkin/fuse3-p7zip

 This application is an implementation of Filesystem in Userspace (FUSE) version 3 backed by 7zip library.
-It's able to mount any archive supported by 7zip as a filesysterm mountpoint and have read only access to any file in this archive.
+It's able to mount any archive supported by 7zip as a filesystem mountpoint and have read only access to any file in this archive.

 ## Dependencies